York

 1190

-In 1190, York Castle was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 Jews died.
+Under the protection of its sheriff, York had a substantial Jewish community.
+In 1190, Clifford’s Tower was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 Jews died.

 1212